licium/OCCP/docs/main.md

 It is important to note that with a certification transaction **the certifier does not legally acknowledge attribution**.
-Although it could be the case that the registrant is in fact the original creator or a licensor in the value chain, who owns specific rights to use oder distribute content, or it could be the case that an individual or organisation is in fact otherwise entitled to provide authoritative metadata, licensing terms, rights management information to the content;
+Although it could be the case that the registrant is in fact the original creator or a licensor in the value chain, who owns specific rights to use or distribute content, or it could be the case that an individual or organisation is in fact otherwise entitled to provide authoritative metadata, licensing terms, rights management information to the content;